Joel-Dahne/HighestCuspedWave.jl/Dardel/README.md

 cluser](https://www.pdc.kth.se/hpc-services/computing-systems/about-the-dardel-hpc-system-1.1053338),
 This directory contains the scripts used for those computations.

-Access to Dardel was provided by the Swedish National Infrastructure for Computing (SNIC) at the PDC Center for High Performance Computing, KTH Royal Institute of Technology, partially funded by the Swedish Research Council through grant agreement no. 2018-05973.
+Access to Dardel was provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) and the Swedish National Infrastructure for Computing (SNIC) at PDC partially funded by the Swedish Research Council through grant agreements no. 2022-06725 and no. 2018-05973.

 The Dardel cluster makes use of Slurm for job scheduling.
 The scripts for running the computations are written in terms of Slurm scripts.